DataResponsibly/courses/README.md

-# DRcourses.github.io
+# Data Responsibly Courses

-This is repo of all Data Responsibly related courses.
+This is a repo of all courses that are related with Data [Responsibly](https://dataresponsibly.github.io) project.